mmakaay/esphome-xiaomi_bslamp2/README.md

 .   .   .    .
 ```

-See [doc/FLASHING.md](doc/FLASHING.md) for hints for opening and flashing the light.
+See [doc/FLASHING.md](doc/FLASHING.md) for hints for opening up the device and
+flashing its firmware.

 ## Issue: the device keeps losing its connection to Home Assistant